 - Placement: Look, if you’re going to slap a sticker on top of a Russell’s Reserve reverse label, do it right.
 Don’t cover (or fail to re-disclose) important information consumers might want, like the barrel number or dump date (ahem, California Drammin).
 Vendors selling bottles with stickers applied pre-sale might also consider the legality of covering the Surgeon General’s Warning.
 Oh, and if you can’t place a sticker in an aesthetically pleasing way, don’t place it at all.

 While stickers can be fun and add expressiveness to the hobby, they can also be annoying and distracting from what matters most – the whiskey in the bottle.
-A purposeful, well-designed, and well-placed sticker should compliment a barrel selection, not dominate it.
+A purposeful, well-designed, and well-placed sticker should complement a barrel selection, not dominate it.
 If the only thing you can recall or take from a private selection is its sticker (or awkwardly waxed top or other extraneous trapping) then the selection itself is flawed.
 The most memorable barrels start and end with taste.
 Period.
 Any other factor is straight moot.

 Enjoy this blog?
 Please consider supporting it via Patreon.
 In return you’ll receive access to exclusive rewards and weekly whiskey content.
 Thank you! dj